 I acknowledge and agree that the decisions of the arbitral appellate body referenced above shall be final and enforceable, and that I will not bring any claim, arbitration, lawsuit or litigation in ant other court or tribunal.

+have read and understand the present declaration.
 Date Print Name (Last Name, First Name) Date of Birth (Day/Month/Year) Signature (If minor, signature legal guardian)